 Head to one of Bathurst’s original hotels for a casual meal in a laid back atmosphere.
-Feast on fresh seafood platters, braised lamb shanks or sirloin steak.
+Feast on fresh seafood platters, braised lamb shanks or sirloin steak at The King's Table.
 It’s a great spot for families and even has a Kid’s Castle for the youngest family members.

 Surrounded by the historic Brook Moore Centre, this Italian bar and restaurant plates up Italian cuisine with a contemporary twist and has the best spritz in the southern hemisphere.
 Enjoy a glass of local wine in the piazza or feast on antipasto, pizza and delicious share plates.